sudo-sturbia/xenigma/config.md

 is not saved.

-`-gen-w` generates a machine, writes it to ~/.config/xenigma/xenigma.conf for later usage, and uses it encrypt a message.
+`-gen-w` generates a machine, writes it to ~/.config/xenigma/xenigma.conf for later usage, and uses it to encrypt a message.

 ## Components
 ### Rotors